MSCI-245-342/recsys-lab/instructions.md

 gem 'pg'
 ```

-Here we're telling Bundler that we need to use the `sequel` and the `tty-prompt` gems.
+Here we're telling Bundler that we need to use the `sequel`, `tty-prompt`, and `pg` gems.
 Bundler will go to rubygems.org to get the latest versions of these gems for us.

 To install the gems and their dependencies, do:
 ```